 What causes type 1 diabetes?

-If diabetes is triggered, your body's immune system, which normally protects you from infection, begins to attack the insulin-making cells, which are called beta cells, in your pancreas.
-Your immune system starts to destroy the beta cells, causing a decrease in insulin production.
-It can take from a few weeks to a few years for all the beta cells to be destroyed.
+Type 1 diabetes is an auto-immune disease.
+Your body's immune system, which normally protects you from infection, attacks the insulin-making cells (beta cells) in your pancreas.
+This causes a decrease in insulin production.
+Type 1 diabetes can be genetic (run in the family).
 Read more about insulin deficiency and type 1 diabetes.

-Symptoms of diabetes do not occur until more than 90% of the beta cells have been destroyed.
+Symptoms of diabetes don't occur until more than 90% of the beta cells have been destroyed.
 This means that it is difficult to tell that you are developing diabetes until the symptoms of diabetes occur.

 Did you know?

-- Diabetes cannot be caught from another person – it is not contagious.
+- Diabetes can't be caught from another person – it's not contagious.

-- Type 1 diabetes is not caused by eating too much sugar or any other foods.
+- Type 1 diabetes isn't caused by eating too much sugar or any other foods.

-- There is nothing you could have done differently to prevent you or your child from getting type 1 diabetes.
+- There's nothing you could have done differently to prevent yourself or your child from getting type 1 diabetes.

-- You cannot grow out of type 1 diabetes and it does not change into type 2 diabetes as you get older.
+- You can't grow out of type 1 diabetes and it doesn't change into type 2 diabetes as you get older.